appurvajain/oms-documentation/krewe/Flows/SalesOrders/OrderTypeMapping.md

 For mapping source based on POS facility ID, Krewe will be able to add custom Facility Identifications, allowing them to map custom values to each facility they setup.
 The identification types will have to be predetermined so that when HotWax syncs the order to NetSuite it is able to check specifically the Sales Channel type of facility identification and include it in the order.

+Order Type value for POS channel order will be 6 by default unless there is a facility identification for Order Type in which case the default value will be overridden.

 Facility Identification Type
 ```
 NETSUITE_ORDR_TYPE